thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/request.md

 - `<value>` - the value to send;
 - `<HTTPMethod>` - the HTTP method to use.

-For example, in our case, we know that we can set the room light level to the external API that have the URL **"http://127.0.0.1:8000/light-level"**.
-To set the value of the room light level, run the query:
+For example, in our case, we know that we can set the room light level to the external API with the URL **"http://127.0.0.1:8000/light-level"**.
+To set the value of the room light level, run this query:

 ```bash
 set requestUrlExpression=light-level;value=80;httpMethod=POST;